dereke/koda/README.markdown

 In the pipeline

-*	Lots of Testing!
-(Currently best browser to use = Chrome)
+*	Publishing Workflow and Preview

 ETA - October / November 2012

 ### Getting started (Create starter kits or custom sites)

-You can use Koda just like Wordpress or Umbraco by installing an instance and building your website with the Koda back-office and using the built-in types, You can also follow a "code first" approach to create your own types and editors for a more unique editorial experience.
+You can use Koda just like Wordpress or Umbraco by using the Koda gem and any of the starter pack gems.
+You can also follow a "code first" approach to create your own types and editors for a more unique editorial experience.

-We only store content in the database.
-Any DataTypes, KodaTypes and Views you create goes straight on the filesystem.

 The only skills needed to able to develop a 'code-first' website on Koda is some very basic JSON and some knowledge of HTML.
 All Koda Types, Koda Filters are done using a simple JSON formatted file.

-To use content inside your views you can choose your own [view engine](http://sinatra-book.gittr.com/#templates) (default erb)

-Knowledge of Javascript is needed to create your own DataTypes and Koda Editors, but we have added enough of our own so you probably won't need to.
+Some knowledge of Javascript is needed to create your own DataTypes and Koda Editors, but we have added enough of our own so you probably won't need to.

 ### Getting started with Code First Development